libretro/docs/docs/guides/roms-playlists-thumbnails.md

 ## Custom thumbnails
-Users can set custom thumbnails (i.e. a thumbnail different from the one automatically provided by RetroArch) by naming PNG image files with the same base filename as a game title displayed in a playlist, and placing the PNG in the correct location for the relevant playlist.
-In RetroArch versions later than 1.19.1, other image formats can be also enabled (jpg, bmp, tga).
+Users can set a custom thumbnail (i.e. a thumbnail that is different from the one automatically provided by RetroArch) by following the process below.

+- Name a PNG image file with a base filename that matches a game title displayed in a playlist.
+E.g. if the game name displayed in RetroArch in the playlist is `Game Name`, the intended image file must be named `Game Name.png`
-### Thumbnail paths and filenames
-Thumbnails must be stored in subfolders within the configured RetroArch `thumbnails` directory within a subfolder named exactly the same as the playlist, except without `.lpl` at the end.
-The thumbnail folder named after the playlist must then contain subfolders as follows:

-- `Named_Boxarts`for boxart/cover art
-- `Named_Snaps` for in-game snapshots
-- `Named_Titles` for in-game introductory title screens
+- Place the PNG in the correct folder for the relevant playlist (see below).

+__Use a compatible image type.__ In RetroArch versions later than 1.19.1, image formats other than PNG can be enabled (jpg, bmp, tga).

-**Invalid characters.** The thumbnail filename should exactly match the game's title displayed in the playlist with an important exception.
+__Avoid invalid characters.__ The thumbnail filename should exactly match the game's title displayed in the playlist with an important exception.
 The characters `` &*/:`<>?\| `` in playlisted game titles must be replaced with `_` in the corresponding thumbnail filename.

+### Thumbnail folder paths and filenames
+Thumbnail image files must be stored in subfolders within the configured RetroArch `thumbnails` directory as in the example below:

+- `thumbnails` directory within Retroarch folder (or in different location configured by user via Settings > Directory > Thumbnails)
+  - `Playlist Name` folder with the exact same name as the playlist, except without `.lpl` at the end.
+For example, `Atari - 2600`
+    - `Named_Boxarts` subfolder for boxart/cover art
+    - `Named_Snaps` subfolder for in-game snapshots
+    - `Named_Titles` subfolder for in-game introductory title screens

 **Example of correct thumbnail file setup**: If your content is named `Q*bert's Qubes (USA)` in the playlist, then its thumbnails should be named `Q_bert's Qubes (USA).png` and stored at these paths: